Daham/mmdetection3d/RESEARCH_PAPER_DRAFT.md

 ### 5.5 Computational Analysis

-**Memory Usage**: Our method maintains similar memory footprint to baseline through optimization strategies.
+**Memory Usage**: Our method maintains similar memory footprint to baseline through optimization strategies, with peak GPU memory utilization remaining within the 12GB VRAM constraints of the RTX 4070 Super.
+The memory-optimized architecture ensures efficient use of GPU resources while accommodating the additional overhead of learnable scale parameters.

+**GPU Utilization**: The adaptive voxelization approach achieves high GPU utilization rates, with parallel processing of multiple scale pathways effectively leveraging the GPU's computational capabilities.
+Mixed-precision training further optimizes memory bandwidth usage and accelerates computation on modern GPU architectures.

-**Training Stability**: Convergence achieved within 5 epochs with stable scale parameter updates.
+**Training Stability**: Convergence achieved within 5 epochs with stable scale parameter updates, demonstrating the effectiveness of our GPU-accelerated training pipeline for learning optimal voxelization parameters.

 ---